maciejpedzich/maciejpedzi.ch/src/content/blog/cheesing-a-subnetting-test-with-rust.md

 I'd agree if I used somebody else's script without understanding how the general algorithm works, let alone having sufficient knowledge of all the aforementioned concepts.
 I wouldn't have been able to automate the whole process without these.

-Besides - if I'm supposed to get a higher education as a programmer, I reckon I should be encouraged to solve problems by writing code to automate away all the tedious parts of the tasks I'm given.
+Besides, if I'm supposed to get a higher education as a programmer, I reckon I should be encouraged to solve problems by writing code to automate away all the tedious parts of the tasks I'm given.

 ## Prerequisites

-This post assumes you're familiar with the concept of IPv4 addressing scheme and CIDR notation.
-While at least basic knowledge of Rust will definitely make it easier for you to understand my code, you should still be able to make out what it does if you have general experience with other language(s) like C++, Java, or Python.
+This post assumes you're familiar with the concept of IPv4 addressing scheme and CIDR notation from the networking side of things, as well as some of the more intermediate Rust topics like [iterators](https://doc.rust-lang.org/book/ch13-02-iterators.html), [`BTreeSet`](https://doc.rust-lang.org/std/collections/struct.BTreeSet.html), and [traits](https://doc.rust-lang.org/book/ch10-02-traits.html).

 ## Example task description and solution